-The company plans to complete group 3 by the end of February 2017.
-The company is blind to the results until 26 weeks after completion of group 3 of the trial, at which point the patients who received the placebo will receive the optimal dose of NTCELL.
+The company is blind to the results until 26 weeks after the completion of group 3 of the trial.
+The results will then be analysed in accordance with the statistical plan and the conclusions announced.
+This is anticipated to occur in November 2017.
+Thereafter the patients who received the placebo will receive the optimal treatment.

 The Phase IIb trial aims to confirm the most effective dose of NTCELL, define any placebo component of the response and further identify the initial target Parkinson's disease patient sub group.
-If the trial is successful, the company will apply for provisional consent to treat paying patients in New Zealand in Q4 2017.
+Providing the trial is successful, the company will apply for provisional consent in Q4 2017 with a view to treating paying patients in New Zealand in 2018.

-"Our goal, subject to continued satisfactory data, is to obtain provisional consent and launch NTCELL as the first disease modifying treatment for Parkinson's disease early in 2018," says Dr Ken Taylor, CEO of LCT.
+"The completion of treatment for the patients in group 3 brings us a step closer to our goals of obtaining provisional consent and launching NTCELL as the first disease modifying treatment for Parkinson's disease," says Dr Ken Taylor, CEO of Living Cell Technologies.